eora-ai/inferoxy/docs/CONTRIBUTING.md

 ## Making changes

-We are working using (git-flow)[https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow] approach.
+We are working using [git-flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) approach.
 In short:
-1. Create a fork with the topic branch from the base branch:
+1. Create a topic branch from the base branch:
     * If you want to implement a new feature, you should take the "develop" branch
     * If you want to fix a bag, you should take the "master" branch